Mailbiz/dom-helper/README.md

 *Proof of Concept - Don't use in production*

-This project was created in pure JS
+This project was created in pure JS and is a lightweight alternative to jQuery.

 ## Build